-- 1. This annual audit plan contains an overview of the planned scope and timing of our audit of Clyde Valley Learning and Development Joint Committee for 2019/20.
-Our audit is carried out in accordance with International Standards on Auditing (ISAs) and the Code of Audit Practice issued by Audit Scotland. - 2.
+- 1. This annual audit plan contains an overview of the planned scope and timing of our audit of Clyde Valley Learning and Development Joint Committee for 2020/21.
+Our audit is carried out in accordance with International Standards on Auditing and Audit Scotland's Code of Audit Practice. - 2.
 The plan sets out the audit work necessary to allow us to provide an independent auditor's report on the annual accounts and meet the wider scope requirements of public sector audit.
-We make a public report of conclusions on these matters in our Annual Audit Report to Joint Committee and the Controller of Audit. - 3.
-We seek to add value to the Joint Committee by identifying areas of improvement and recommending and encouraging good practice on financial sustainability, governance, risk management and performance.
-In so doing, we aim to help the agency promote improved standards, better management and decision making, and more effective use of resources.
+We make a public report of conclusions on these matters in our Annual Audit Report to Joint Committee and the Controller of Audit.